yandex-cloud/docs/en/iam/concepts/authorization/key.md

 A private key is returned when creating a new pair of keys, while a public key is contained in the [Key](/docs/iam/api-ref/Key/) resource.

-> [!WARNING]
->
+{% note alert %}

-> The private key of a service account is the confidential information which allows you to perform operations in Yandex.Cloud.
+The private key of a service account is the confidential information which allows you to perform operations in Yandex.Cloud.
 Keep your private key in a secure location.

+{% endnote %}